NIRVANALAN/Traffic-Stream-Monitor-Prediction-Template/README.md

 This is a template for using BaiduMap with VueJS, to monitor and predict public traffic stream, using built in sequence model.
 This template can be applied to any city/traffic and is also easily deployed.
-Here in this repo we give an example of the template been applied to subway traffic of Beijing, with stream monitor, sequence prediction, user profile management and navigation.
+Here in this repo we give an example of the template been applied to subway traffic-Beijing, with stream monitor, sequence prediction, user profile management and navigation .etc

 ## Technology Roadmap